anapvasconcelos/ResearchArtifacts/README.md

                   Adauto Trigueiro de Almeida Filho and
                   Emanoel Barreiros and
                   Sergio Soares},
   title        = {Assessing Research Artifact Availability in Software Engineering:
-                  A Decade of ICSE through an Open Science Lens}, journal      = {Empirical Software Engineering}, year         = {2025}
+                  A Decade of ICSE and FSE through an Open Science Lens}, journal      = {Empirical Software Engineering}, year         = {2025}
 }